AndreiChertkov/teneva_bm/README.md

 - Collections `func`, `hs` and `various` do not require installation of additional libraries.

-- Сollections `oc` and `qubo` require installation of the following libraries:
+- Сollections `odeoc` and `qubo` require installation of the following libraries:
     ```bash
     pip install networkx==3.0 qubogen==0.1.1 gekko==1.0.6
     ```